Mystery (band): Jean Pageau era (2014-present)

 It was announced on September 7 that the band would release their 7th studio album on July 14, 2018, the same day they would play at the Night of the Prog Festival in Sankt Goarshausen, Germany.
 In late April and early May 2018, the band took a break from working on the album to tour Europe.
 Work resumed on the album after returning, and on May 30 the title was announced to be Lies and Butterflies.
 In March and April 2019 the band toured in support of the album with dates in Canada and Europe, followed by a second leg in October and November in Europe and Canada.
 The show on April 7 in Poznań, Poland was released as a double live album on November 15.

 The concert at Cultuurpodium Boerderij on November 17, 2018 was released on November 28, 2020, entitled Caught in the Whirlwind of Time.

-After over two years of being unable to tour, the band played two shows in Europe at the end of June 2022 in Germany and at the Midsummer Prog Festival in the Netherlands.
+After over two years of being unable to tour, the band played two shows in Europe at the end of June 2022 in Germany and at the Midsummer Prog Festival in the Netherlands while working on a new album.
 On June 16 it was announced Johnny Maz of Huis, which St-Père is also a member of, would be filling in for Michaud for the two shows.
 The band returned to Europe in November to tour.
 Maz continued to fill in for Micahud for these shows.

-A new album is currently being worked on by the band titled Redemption due to be released on May 15, 2023.
-The first single "Behind the Mirror" was released on October 26, 2022.
+In March and April 2023, the band toured in Canada and Europe performing new music from their upcoming album Redemption which was released on May 15, 2023.
+The first single "Behind the Mirror" was released on October 26, 2022, followed by "Redemption" on April 7, 2023.
+In the summer of 2024 the band played several dates, including at the Festival d'été de Québec, followed by several more in November.

+In the spring of 2025 the band released a new compilation album, More than Just a Game, containing music from Delusion Rain, Lies and Butterflies and Redemption.

+In the fall 2025 the band toured in commemoration of the 10th anniversary of Delusion Rain.
+Maz filled in for Michaud again on this tour.